Deansgate: Geography

-The street contains many shops including a House of Fraser department store (known as Kendals from the 1830s until 2005), and Waterstones along with many public houses and bars including the Moon Under Water, formerly the Deansgate Cinema (or ABC Deansgate).
+The street contains many shops including a House of Fraser department store (known as Kendals from the 1830s until 2005), and Waterstones along with many public houses and bars including The Moon Under Water, formerly the Deansgate Cinema (or ABC Deansgate).
 At 820 m2, able to accommodate 1,700 customers, and employing 60 staff, it has been listed in The Guinness Book of Records as the largest public house in Britain.
-Elliot House was the Manchester Registry Office and before that the offices of the corporation's Education Department.
+Elliott House was the Manchester Registry Office and before that the offices of the corporation's Education Department.

 The northern end of the street adjoined the Shambles and was badly damaged in the 1996 Manchester bombing.
 The area was redeveloped and houses several new buildings, including No. 1 Deansgate and the Manchester branch of Harvey Nichols.
 Other buildings in the Deansgate area include the Royal Bank of Scotland, the Beetham Tower and the redeveloped Great Northern Warehouse.
 Historic buildings include the John Rylands Library and the Barton Arcade shopping mall.
 The disused Manchester and Salford Junction canal runs underneath Deansgate below the Great Northern Warehouse.